harijith-king/CAMPUS-CONNECT-part-4/README.md

 # CAMPUS-CONNECT-part-4
 CampusConnect's backend runs many short-lived request-handling processes and a few long-running background jobs (e.g., nightly report generation).
 This Part asks you to simulate how the OS would schedule these processes, fix a concurrency bug, and analyze a deadlock scenario

-# Task 1 :
-the quantum time of the sample dataset is 2 Tie-breaking rules.

-Example

-Same arrival → process order
-Same burst in SJF → arrival then process ID
-Round Robin queue ordering

 # Task 2 priority schedulling with aging

 ## Step 1: The Dataset